From Voice to Safety: Language AI Powered Pilot-ATC Communication Understanding for Airport Surface Movement Collision Risk Assessment: Methodology

 Depending on whether the data is augmented with ATC rules and whether an ATC rule override is applied to the model predictions, four distinct experimental setups are generated.
 We compare these models across the four setups by evaluating: (a) NER classification accuracy, which reflects the model's predictive performance; and (b) time and space complexities, which indicate the computational resources required for model deployment, a critical factor for real-world applications.

 The metrics used to quantify the classification accuracy are precision, recall, and micro F1 score.
-Precision tells about how much we can trust the model positive predictions.
+Precision tells about how much we can trust the model's positive predictions.
 Recall informs how well the model is able to find all the actual positive samples.
-Micro F1 score is used to measure how good the model's capability to balance between precision and recall.
+Micro F1 score is used to measure how good the model's capability is to balance between precision and recall.

-\Cref{tab: ner-results} lists the performance of seven embedding models with four different setups, and \Cref{fig: scores} better visualizes the same results as histograms.
+\Cref{tab: ner-results} lists the performance of seven embedding models with four different setups, and \Cref{fig: scores} visualizes the same results as histograms.
 The results obviously indicate that incorporating ATC rules into the model pipeline, both during training and as a post-prediction override, leads to consistent improvements across various embedding models.
 In particular, the use of ATC rules tends to boost recall significantly, even though it may sometimes lead to a slight reduction in precision.
 This trade-off is significant, as evidenced by the increased F1 scores, which balance the contributions of both precision and recall.
-For instance, the metrics of Tok2Vec moves from training without ATC rules and no override (Precision: 0.869, Recall: 0.566, F1: 0.685) to training with ATC rules and override (Precision: 0.841, Recall: 0.763, F1: 0.800) shows a marked increase in recall and F1.
+For instance, the metrics of Tok2Vec move from training without ATC rules and no override (Precision: 0.869, Recall: 0.566, F1: 0.685) to training with ATC rules and override (Precision: 0.841, Recall: 0.763, F1: 0.800) show a marked increase in recall and F1.

 When comparing traditional models like Tok2Vec with transformer-based models such as BERT, RoBERTa, mBERT, mRoBERTa, DistilBERT, and BART, the transformer architectures generally demonstrate superior performance.
 The advanced contextual representations learned by these models are further enhanced when combined with ATC rules.
 For instance, in several cases, transformer models achieve higher F1 scores when ATC rules are applied during training and as a post-prediction screening mechanism.
 This effect is particularly notable in multilingual models like mBERT and mRoBERTa, where integrating ATC rules helps to overcome lower recall rates observed when these rules are not applied.